datbeohbbh/isomorphism/README.md

 \- there are 4 types of edges in graph :

     1. type = 0 U V : arc
-    2. type = 1 U V: incident edge
+    2. type = 1 U V : incident edge
     3. type = 2 U U : loop
-    4. type = 3 U U: no edges
+    4. type = 3 U U : no edges

 \- so for each vertice u and each its adjacent vertices v,you need to enter corresponding type of edge then u and v.